epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Guides/Lighting_level_2.md

 Blind mode lets you modify cues and other targets without having to actually set the lights on stage.
 You can edit literally anything that stores light data.
 However, when in blind mode **Changes are saved immediately**.
 There is no update or rerecord, **As soon as execute a command, any and all changes that command mode are saved**.

 Yeah, that sounds scary, but it's really not so bad after you get used to it.
-{% include note.html content="Remember, if you ever make a mistake, you can usually rectify your mistake by using <a href="Lighting_level_1_supplementary#Undo_/_Redo">The Undo and Redo commands</a>." %}
+Plus, if you ever make a mistake, you can usually rectify it by using [The Undo and Redo commands](/Lighting_level_1_supplementary.html#Undo_/_Redo).

 To enter blind mode, simply hit {% include console_button.html content="Blind" %}.
 There are 3 visual cues to know if you are in Blind mode: You'll see the button light up blue, the command line will say `Blind` at the start, and the live table will have a slightly bluer background.